rfo909/CFT/doc/Reference.md

 - if all values are float, sort ascending on float value
 - otherwise sort ascending on "string representation" of all values

+### Masquerading

-Now, to sort other types of values, we use a "trick", which consists of wrapping each value inside a special *wrapper object*, masking the original values as either int, float or STring, then sort, and finally extract the actual value from the wrappers.
+Now, to sort other types of values, we use a "trick", which consists of wrapping each value inside a special *wrapper object*, masking the original values as either int, float or String, then sort, and finally extract the actual value from the wrappers.

 To sort a list of files on their size, biggest first, we do the following: